Action required: Apply the fix for SNS firewall disks.

-- Allow protected interfaces to access the firewall's SSH port: allows opening access to the firewall via SSH in order to log on using command lines from a host located on the internal networks.
+- Allow protected interfaces to access the firewall's SSH port: enables access to the firewall via SSH in order to log in using command lines from a host located on the internal networks.

 - Allow access to the firewall’s web administration server (WebAdmin): administrators will be able to log on to the web administration interface.

 This rule allows access to the captive portal, and therefore the web administration interface for all users connected from a protected interface.
-To restrict access to web administration (“/admin/” directory), define one or several hosts in the menu System\ Configuration\ Firewall administration tab.
+To restrict access to web administration (/admin/ directory), define one or several hosts in the System module > Configuration > Firewall administration tab.
 A table will allow you to restrict access to these pages at the web application level.

-- Allow clients to reach the firewall SSL VPN service on the HTTPS port: Connections relating to the setup of the SSL VPN tunnel are allowed on the HTTPS port.
+- Allow clients to reach the firewall SSL VPN service on TCP and UDP ports: connections relating to the setup of the SSL VPN tunnel are allowed on TCP and UDP ports.

 Do not log IPFIX packets in IPFIX traffic: this rule makes it possible to not include the packets that are needed for running the IPFIX protocol in logs sent to the IPFIX collector(s).